Cheeden/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to add a new student.
-2. TutorTrack requests the student’s details: name, subject level, day/time, cost, address, at least one contact number, and optional tags.
-3. User enters the requested details.
+2. User enters the requested details.
-4. TutorTrack validates all input fields.
+3. TutorTrack validates all input fields.
-5. TutorTrack creates a new student entry.
+4. TutorTrack creates a new student entry.
-6. TutorTrack adds the entry to the student list.
+5. TutorTrack adds the entry to the student list.
-7. TutorTrack confirms that the student has been successfully added.
+6. TutorTrack confirms that the student has been successfully added.

    Use case ends.